rahulsahay19/Docs/mvc/views/dependency-injection.rst

 Injecting a Service Into a View
 ===============================

+By `Steve Smith`_, et al

-ASP.NET MVC 6 now supports injection into a view from a class.
+ASP.NET MVC 6 supports `dependency injection <https://docs.asp.net/en/latest/fundamentals/dependency-injection.html>`_ into views.
 For this example, we'll create a simple class that exposes the total *todo* count, completed count and average priority.

 1. Examine the *Services\\StatisticsService.cs* class.